atbcb/usab-uswds/_ada-guides/chapter-6-washers.md

     </div>
 </div>

-{% include recommendation.html text="Recommendation: Washers and dryers with controls, including coin slides or payment units, located at the front of the machine provide easier access and accommodate a broader range of users." %}
+{% include recommendation.html text="Washers and dryers with controls, including coin slides or payment units, located at the front of the machine provide easier access and accommodate a broader range of users." %}

 ### Common Questions